rexray/rexray/.docs/user-guide/docker-plugins.md

 The GCEPD plug-in requires that GCE compute instance has Read/Write Cloud API access to the Compute Engine and Storage services.

+**NOTE:** GCE persistent disks cannot be created if their name contains an underscore.
+Docker will automatically append prefixes with underscores to your volume names when they are created as part of a compose file, so if you're creating volumes with this plugin using compose (or stack deploy), be sure to set `GCEPD_CONVERTUNDERSCORES` to `true`.

 #### Privileges
 The GCEPD plug-in requires the following privileges: